 warm analog production, soft tape saturation, vinyl crackle - For sharper club energy: add

-punchy kick, tight closed hi-hats, sidechained bass - Generate three takes, find the one with the best chord progression, then Extend the breakdown
+punchy kick, tight closed hi-hats, sidechained bass - Generate three takes, find the one with the best chord progression, then use Extend to grow the breakdown past the 5-minute mark v5.5 now allows

 - For instrumental-only: add